steventango/cmput-412-website/_posts/2022-04-16-final-project.md

 ### Challenges

-The biggest challenge was Akemi-kun not feeling like reading the rubric.
+The biggest challenge was Akemi not feeling like reading the rubric.
 Notably he missed the important bit about having to stop at all crossings, and not just charging through if there aren't any duckies in the way...
 Oops

 We also initially tried to use English driving to get around the broken